pixbuz/webdesk/README.md

 # webdesk
 Hopefully this year 🙏🙏

+## Notes
+Window and app launchers are components
+Spaces are components?

 ## WBS
 1. **Desktop**
 	- Add the cool Desktop image
-	- Different divs for different layers
+	- ~~Different divs for different layers~~

 2. **App Launchers**
 	- Make the Default Icon System